pioneers/shepherd/shepherd/tests/TESTING_DOCS.md

 - The IF and WHILE statements would also see more reliable functionality from the previous strategy.
 The grammar would allow IF and WHILE to be packaged with their corresponding END statements, and this would make execution faster and more robust.
 Furthermore, unbalanced END statements would be detected when the file was read in, and not at runtime (how they currently are) making debugging a script much simpler.

-- LCM is ultimately too niche (hard to install) and overly complicated for Shepherd's needs, however until a better alternative is found (or coded), the best solution to the LCM issues is to modify the interaction with queues used in the start loop of the tester.
-Having a dynamic way to reassign LCM targets, or potentially to even read from multiple would make the scripting much more intuitive.
+- YDL is ultimately too niche (hard to install) and overly complicated for Shepherd's needs, however until a better alternative is found (or coded), the best solution to the YDL issues is to modify the interaction with queues used in the start loop of the tester.
+Having a dynamic way to reassign YDL targets, or potentially to even read from multiple would make the scripting much more intuitive.

 ### Additions: